Things to do in Netherland

 Note on Amsterdam Museums

-In order to avoid the consistent long line ups to enter all of these museums, reserve ahead either in person or on line.
-You will glad you did.
+In order to avoid the consistently long lineups to enter all of these museums, reserve ahead either in person or online.
+You will be glad you did.

 The Keukenhof Gardens are 45 kilometres/28 miles outside Amsterdam.
 Once used as hunting grounds in the 15th Century, they are a place where you can spend a few hours just walking around them.
 In the spring, on Netherland tours, you can enjoy a display of millions of spring tulips.
 The gardens are spread out over 32 hectares/79 acres and are the world’s largest flower garden.
 Approximately 7 million flower bulbs are planted annually in the park.
 Other flowers found here include narcissus, daffodils, hyacinths and bluebells.
 There are greenhouses, shady brooks and ponds.
 The garden’s location was once used as hunting grounds during the 15th Century.
 Usually, the gardens open in late March and close at the end of May.
 During this time, Keukenhof is open daily from 8 am until 7:30 pm including public holidays.